urbas/wireguard-salt/wireguard/README.md

-# wireguard salt state
+# wireguard salt formula
 Downloads Wireguard, compiles it from sources, installs it on the machine, configures Wireguard interfaces, and turns the interfaces on.

-These states can also refresh your peers periodically.
+This salt formula can also refresh your peers periodically.
 This is useful if your peers have dynamic DNS names.

 Supported architectures (manually tested):
 - Ubuntu 18.04 (Bionic Beaver) on x86_64